Music Recording Technology

 The Associate in Science in Music Recording Technology degree program is designed to provide you the opportunity to learn your craft, both as a musician and a recording technician.
 You will receive the extensive hands-on training that is needed to achieve a thorough understanding of modern recording.
 The coursework is appropriate if you are interested in preparing to transfer to a baccalaureate degree program or beginning a career in music recording immediately after graduation.
 Our faculty bring real-life experience as musicians and recording technicians and play an important part in your success.

-- Portable Hard Drive: 80Gig or more Firewire Drive, 7200rpm, 8MB cache (Must be formatted for Mac only)
+- Portable Hard Drive: 250Gig or more USB or Firewire Drive, 7200rpm (Must be formatted for Mac only)

 - Headphones: Audio Technica ATHM50, Sony MDR 7506, or AKG K240MKII